 Thank you for your interest in Long Furlong School.
 Please note that, in line with our fair and safe recruitment policies, we are unable to accept or hold CVs or other unsolicited applications.

-SPECIAL EDUCATIONAL NEEDS TEACHING ASSISTANT, 17.5 hours per week
+SPECIAL EDUCATION NEEDS TEACHING ASSISTANT, 1:1 SUPPORT, 27.5 hours per week

 Oxfordshire pay grade: 4 (£9.55 – £9.74 per hour)

 Long Furlong Primary School has an exciting opportunity to join a team of staff who are keen to build on our existing good practice and provide children with a wonderful learning experience.
 We wish to appoint an experienced, enthusiastic, and committed Teaching Assistant to work in a Key Stage 2 class, primarily supporting an individual pupil.

 We are looking for someone very special who:

 - Has the ability to work as part of a team, building relationships with children, staff and parents

 - Has experience of supporting a child with emotional and behavioural needs